promisegrid/promisegrid/README.md

 ## Architecture

-PromiseGrid takes advantage of the WebAssembly virtual machine that is now in all major browsers.
-The core PromiseGrid code operates as a decentralized kernel and presents syscall-like services to WASM modules, acting as a WebAssembly System Interface (WASI) target.
+The core PromiseGrid code operates as a decentralized kernel and presents syscall-like services to applications.
+It acts as a "sandbox orchestrator", regardless of the sandbox technology employed; the grid supports container, VM, WASM, or bare metal environments.

-The kernel also runs natively on server nodes, also via WASI, and can be used to run applications from the command line or as daemons.
+For WASM, for example, the grid takes advantage of the WebAssembly virtual machine now in all major browsers, offering services to WASM modules.
+The kernel also runs natively on server nodes and can be used to run applications from the command line or as daemons.

-The grid can execute containerized applications, either within WASI as a machine emulater (e.g.
-[container2wasm](https://github.com/ktock/container2wasm)) or natively
-as a container orchestrator.
+The grid can execute containerized applications, either within WASI as a machine emulator (e.g., [container2wasm](https://github.com/ktock/container2wasm)) or natively as a container orchestrator similar to Kubernetes or Docker Swarm.

+For bare-metal applications, the grid can manage the deployment of disk images and configuration files to servers, and can manage the execution of applications on those servers -- a bare-metal server is jsut another "sandbox".
+This allows the grid to be used for configuration management, following DevOps and Infrastructure as Code (IoC) principles.

 ### Content-addressable Code